-- Create a project in Eclipse (normally)

-- Create the local repository in Eclipse (Team | Share)

-- Create a new project in GitHub

-- Push changes (Team | Commit&push)
+- 1. Create a project in Eclipse (normally, or using Maven Archetypes) - 2.
+Create the local repository in Eclipse (Team | Share) - 3.
+Create a new project in GitHub - 4.
+Push changes (Team | Commit&push)

 New Project on GitHub

 New repository in Eclipse